Aurum Jewellers • March 31, 2026

 Price (relative) Con Premium pricing for rarity and heritage

-Resale Value Con Very low — market still maturing
+Resale Value Con Very low — market still developing

 Resale Value Pro Better long-term resale market